 Would you rather listen to this article?
 Click the play button below!

 Want to listen to more stuff like this?
 Check out my podcast!

-When we say “steroid,” what we really mean is “anabolic steroid,” which is a man-made substance that has similar effects to testosterone in the body, including increased muscle growth and recovery, strength, and leanness.
+When we say “steroid,” we mean “anabolic steroid,” which is a man-made substance that affects the body like testosterone, including increased muscle growth and recovery, strength, and leanness.

-While testosterone itself is the best known steroid, there are many others that are quite popular among athletes and bodybuilders, like…
+While testosterone itself is the best known steroid, there are many others that are popular among athletes and bodybuilders, like . . .

 - Deca Durabolin

 Each of these drugs has a unique profile in terms of potency, toxicity, side effects, and synergism.
 They, and others, are combined in various ways to create steroid “cycles” for different purposes and goals.